amaniabdirahman/Code-Quiz/README.md

 # Assignment: JavaScript Web APIs - Code Quiz

-Edward Apostol, for SkillHat - February 2024

-## Your Task

-At some point in your journey to become a full-stack web developer, you’ll likely be asked to complete a coding assessment&mdash;perhaps as part of an interview process.
-A typical coding assessment includes both multiple-choice questions and interactive coding challenges.
+As I progress on my path to becoming a full-stack web developer, it's highly likely that I'll encounter coding assessments, often as part of various interview processes.
+These assessments typically encompass both multiple-choice questions and interactive coding challenges.

-To help familiarize you with these tests and allow you to use the skills covered in this module, this Challenge invites you to build a timed coding quiz with multiple-choice questions.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean, polished, and responsive user interface.
+To aid in my familiarization with such assessments and application of the skills covered in this module, I'm presented with the Challenge of constructing a timed coding quiz featuring multiple-choice questions.
+This web application will operate within a browser environment and will boast dynamically updated HTML and CSS, powered by JavaScript code that I'll craft.
+The ultimate aim is to deliver a user interface that's sleek, refined, and responsive.

-This week’s coursework will equip you with all the skills you need to succeed in this assignment.
+This week's coursework promises to arm me with all the necessary skills to excel in tackling this assignment.

 ## User Story